CSteinmuller/devdocs/source/howto/contributing.rst

 -----

-To contribute to the engine/launcher, you must have fair knowledge of the following languages: C++ and/or Lua, and/or JSON.
+To contribute to the engine/launcher, you must have fair knowledge of at least *one* of the following languages:

+C++, Lua, and JSON.

 As they are the languages used in the engine/launcher.

 Documentation
 --------------

-If you're just contributing to documentation, you must have the following characteristics:
+If you're just contributing to documentation, you should have the following characteristics:

-- Fair English
+- Professional Working Proficiency (ILR Level 3) or better with English

 - Knowledge of RST and its syntax